 In 1908, the Young Turk party took over Turkey.
-In 1914 they allied with Germany and the Central Powers in World War II, and they soon began a systematic genocide of the Armenian population.
+In 1914 they allied with Germany and the Central Powers in World War I, and they soon began a systematic genocide of the Armenian population.
 It began with the arrest and execution of Armenian intellectuals in 1915.
 Soon Armenian property and weapons were confiscated.
 From 1915-1917, death marches and executions occurred.
-Around 1.5 million Armenians were killed in those two years; during WWII, the Armenian population dropped from two million to fewer than 400,000.
+Around 1.5 million Armenians were killed in those two years; during WWI, the Armenian population dropped from two million to fewer than 400,000.

 Armenian massacres, 1915-1923

 Armenian massacres survivors

 Armenians -- Turkey -- History -- 20th century